Site icon Siskinds Law Firm

 An investigation by the Middlesex-London Health Unit found that the subtype of Legionella discovered at the Sofina Foods plant matched the subtype causing severe illness in 96 people and the death of 5 people in 2025.

-During a related outbreak of the same bacterial sub type in 2024, 30 individuals contracted Legionnaires’ disease, 2 of whom lost their lives as result of their illness.
+During a related outbreak of the same bacterial sub type in 2024, 30 individuals contracted Legionnaires’ disease, 2 of whom lost their lives as a result of their illness.

-Timeline of Legionnaires’ Outbreaks in London
+Timeline of Legionnaires’ outbreaks in London

 Summer 2024